 - Real options lend to flexibility under uncertainty in international business: I have examined how multinational corporations retain or exercise their operational flexibility under the influence of external uncertainties including exchange rate uncertainty, market uncertainty, or institutional uncertainty in foreign countries.

 - Entries into and exits from foreign markets: I have explored how entry modes, experience, and exits are interrelated and how external uncertainty affects these MNC actions.

 - Dynamics in strategic alliances and international joint ventures: Multinational corporations frequently form strategic alliances and initiate international joint ventures.
 These are unique in that multiple firms are engaged in a joint business effort.
 I have examined dynamic aspects of such alliances, including control, ownership, conflict, and instability.

 - Organizational learning in international business: I have examined how multinational corporations can learn from successes or failures through a deeper understanding of learning the drivers and barriers to knowledge creation and dissemination in the international business arena.

 - Corporate social responsibiity and business ethics in international business: For long-term profitability and sustainability, multinational corporations should be able to gain more legitimacy in foreign countries.
 Their activities associated with corporation social responsibility and business ethics are strong and effective ways to achieve this goal.

-My 2014 SSP research interests are fall into three areas:
+My 2015 SSP research interests are fall into four areas: